Get started

 Generating a bug report by using the client application

-1. Hold the Option key and select the Tailscale icon in the menu bar.
+1. Select the Tailscale icon in the menu bar.

-If you're experiencing an issue on a Mac and contact Tailscale support for help, we might ask you to create a macOS Configuration Report.
-You can do this by selecting the Export Configuration Report... button in the same view used to generate the bug report identifier.
-The configuration report is a text file (~0.5 MB in size) that includes information gathered by various diagnostic tools on your Mac, such as netstat, ifconfig, lsappinfo, systemextensionsctl, and more.
+The configuration report is a tar.gz file that includes information gathered by various diagnostic tools on your Mac, such as netstat, ifconfig, lsappinfo, and systemextensionsctl.
 Sharing this report with the support team will speed up the troubleshooting process because it gives them a detailed look at what might be causing the issue.

 Since many Tailscale issues stem from conflicts with other software installed on your Mac, the report also includes a list of installed third-party applications and system/kernel extensions.
 While the Tailscale support team strives to handle your personal information carefully, it's a good idea to check the configuration report yourself before sending it to ensure you're not accidentally disclosing any sensitive information.